-While recovering from my surgery, Adeline and I would started coloring together.
+While recovering from my surgery, Adeline and I started coloring together.

 Though all my kids love art, Adeline is truly passionate about it.
 She colors and creates from morning until night.
 I have little pictures and creations from her all over my house.
 It is a delight to see her living out her creativity daily.

-Sharing in Adeline’s creative experience by coloring with her is one of my greatest simple joys each week.
+Sharing in Adeline’s creative experience is one of my greatest simple joys each week.

 Lately we have been coloring in Emily P. Freeman’s new coloring book, It’s Simply Tuesday, which Adeline calls the bench coloring book.
 Revell sent it to me for this sponsored post and we have so enjoyed it, particularly because the illustrations are more detailed than a regular coloring book, but more doable than coloring books like The Secret Garden.
 It’s perfect for a little girl and her mom.